-2. The Party will publish a policy statement, written by the Chair of the Party, in its Annual Report and Accounts each year that will contain the following information ('the Donations Policy Statement'):
+2. The Party will publish a policy statement, written by the Chair of the Party [as agreed in advance with the Electoral Commission], in its Annual Report and Accounts each year that will contain the following information ('the Donations Policy Statement'):

-- a) the Party is committed to, and has processes for, ensuring that all donations it accepts are from permissible sources in accordance with the 2000 Act; - b) the Party takes a zero-tolerance approach towards accepting donations or any form of financial support from foreign sources, or from individuals or entities that pose an adverse risk to the UK's democratic processes, national security or the reputation of the Party; - c) the Party has implemented and maintains a reasonable and proportionate risk-based policy (its 'Know Your Donor' policy) setting out the Party's commitments and principles in respect of donations, which is designed to help Party officers comply with their responsibilities; and - c) the Party has implemented reasonable and proportionate risk assessment, due diligence controls and procedures, which include adequate record-keeping, monitoring, and measures for managing compliance with, and internal communication of, its 'Know Your Donor' policy.
+- a) the Party is committed to, and has processes for, ensuring that all donations and loans it accepts are from permissible sources in accordance with the 2000 Act; - b) the Party takes a zero-tolerance approach towards accepting donations and loans from foreign sources; - c) the Party takes a zero-tolerance approach towards accepting donations and loans from individuals or entities that pose adverse reputational or other risks to the Party, or to the UK's democratic processes or national security; - d) the Party has implemented and maintains a reasonable and proportionate risk-based policy (its Know Your Donor policy) setting out the Party's commitments and principles in respect of donations and loans, which is designed to help Party officers comply with their responsibilities; and - e) the Party has implemented reasonable and proportionate risk assessment, due diligence controls and procedures, which include adequate record-keeping, monitoring, and measures for managing compliance with, and internal communication of, its Know Your Donor policy.